 What models of delivery for farmer capability did you test?
 Which ones proved to be successful and why?

-We tested in person trainings by NGOs, SMS and video based delivery.
+We tested in-person training by NGOs, SMS, and video-based delivery.
 Throughout the season, we sent enumerators out to see how much of the information actually went into practice.
 We literally had teams of people measuring the spacing of potato seeds to see if farmers followed our training instructions.

-While all had impact, the SMS training outperformed the others.
+While all had an impact, the SMS training outperformed the others.
 I see three main reasons:

 - We integrate behavioral nudges.
 These are incredibly powerful in driving behavior change for all humans, including smallholder farmers.
 We tested many; here are some of the results: